kevinfarrugia/performance-first/readme.md

 ### Templates

-Performance-First Template generates all HTML using the server-side rendered data by passing it to the HTML through Handlebars templates.
+Performance-First template generates all HTML using the server-side rendered data by passing it to the HTML through Handlebars templates.

 | Name           | Description                                                                                                                                                                     |
 | -------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |